Getting out of it legally

 And I strongly prefer it that way!

 I will be honest and say that, a few months ago, when I was diagnosed with colon cancer (a diagnosis that later turned out to be mistaken), I flirted with the idea of possibly reaching out to see if she had any desire to meet her biological parents before I died.
-After all, that would have been my one and only shot, based upon the information that was available to me at the time.

 So, again, here I am flirting with the possibility, whether small or big, of actually dying, and my position remains unchanged: If I do die because of this, then I will die happy knowing that I didn’t waste my time meeting her.

 You see, and this might be a big surprise here, it turns out that I don’t really care enough about her to see her again, and that’s assuming that she’d even want to meet in the first place.
 That is to say, I don’t care about her at all.
 Not even a little.
-My prior actions prove that, right?
+My prior acts prove that, right?

 Why waste my time and, for that matter, hers, by reaching out for a meeting I don’t really want in the first place?
 A meeting that she almost certainly doesn’t want?
 After all, she and her adoptive parents have had the power to reach out for over two decades.
 I forget her exact birthday, after all.
+That should speak volumes.

-So it seems that the lack of desire to meet is in fact mutual, and for that, I am grateful.
+It seems that the lack of desire to meet is in fact mutual, and for that, I am grateful.
 The only way they’d know about my health situation would be for them to visit this website.
 But why would they?

 The adoptive parents know all about this site’s URL, but why, after two decades, would the child in question even want to visit, knowing how much hatred that I had and have for her?